SasageyoOrg/ohmni-bot-diagnostics/README.md

 # 📋About <a name = "about"></a>

-ROS Diagnostics based monitoring system for Ohmni telepresence robot
+ROS Diagnostics based monitoring system for Ohmni telepresence robot.
+It features diagnostics for the following sensors:
+- Navigation camera
+- Camera
+- Scan sensor
+- IMU (Inertial Measurement Unit)
+- Joint States (Left/ Right wheels, caster, caster wheel, neck)
+- Odometry

 # 👩‍💻Installation and Usage <a name="ins-usage"></a>

 ### With script files:
+For easy compilation & running, a shell script is provided:

 - Build with:
     ```